ypmn/kops/README.md

 kops validate cluster mycluster.abc.com --state "s3://mybucket.abc.com"

-Instead od using --state every time  set env for that one
+Instead of using --state every time  set env for that one